clarity-h2020/data-package/docs/data-package-resource.md

 <td>0+</td>
 <td>OPTIONAL</td>
 <td>MANDATORY</td>
-<td>The license(s) under which the resource is provided (see licenses property in "General" tab).
-If not specified the resource inherits from the data package.</td>
+<td>The license(s) under which the resource is provided.
+If not specified the resource inherits from the data package.
+For further information, please check the license property description at data package level. </td>
 </tr>
 <tr>
 <td><i><b>format</b></i></td>